- Doctors & Departments

-Children's Colorado contracts with the Colorado Easter Seal Society for this week to be held each summer at its camp facility, Rocky Mountain Village, in Empire, Colorado.
+Children's Colorado contracts with the Easterseals Colorado for this week to be held each summer at its camp facility, Rocky Mountain Village, in Empire, Colorado.

 A priority for acceptance to the TWT Camp is given to children who come with an adult who is working with the child and his/her system (e.g., speech therapist, teacher, aide, etc.), but is not a family member.
 Acceptance to camp is also based upon the completion of ALL the application paperwork by the deadlines.
 Applications won’t be considered until all the paperwork is completed.
 Due to the high number of kids interested in attending camp, typically the maximum number of years a child can attend camp is 3 years.
 Completion of the application process in a timely manner, and having an adult attend camp as a trainer will facilitate acceptance.
 However, all applications will be reviewed for the appropriateness of the camp program.

 Both the child and the adult are involved in a week of training and implementation of the AAC system.
 Each year the Talking with Technology Camp changes and improves.
 Its goals are to provide intensive intervention, within the context of a motivating and meaningful environment, for children using augmentative communication devices, and to enhance the development of communication partners and those facilitating AAC use.